testcontainers/testcontainers-site/content/community-champions/ixchel-ruiz-flores.md

 ## Q&A
 ### What were your first experiences with Testcontainers?
-It literally saved the day in a project I was working on more than 5 years ago
+It was literally a life saver for me on a project I did more than 5 years ago.

 ### What’s your favourite Testcontainers module?
 Oracle XE, Mysql, postgresql